wauterboi/local-lua-project-template/README.md

 # Explanation

-Lua looks for modules in according to `LUA_PATH` and `LUA_CPATH`.
+Lua looks for modules in according to the environment variables `LUA_PATH` and `LUA_CPATH`.
 All I'm doing is setting that with a couple shell scripts.
 I'm sure adapting this for Windows is simple, but as I never use PowerShell or batch files for anything, this project is restricted to Linux.
 In my case, I'm using Windows Subshell for Linux.

 # `LUA_PATH` and `LUA_CPATH` values